vinroger/vinroger/README.md

 ### 🚀 Featured Open-source Contributions

-- [✨ nextui-org/nextui (ongoing)](https://github.com/nextui-org/nextui/pull/4000): Implemented a virtualized list to significantly enhance the performance of autocomplete components.
+- [✨ nextui-org/nextui (ongoing) ↗](https://github.com/nextui-org/nextui/pull/4000): Implemented a virtualized list to significantly enhance the performance of autocomplete components.
 Reduced latency from **10 seconds to sub-milliseconds**.
-- [📊 quick-median](https://www.npmjs.com/package/quick-median): Developed an npm package for calculating the median of an array with an **O(n)** average time complexity using the **Floyd-Rivest algorithm**.
+- [📊 quick-median ↗](https://www.npmjs.com/package/quick-median): Developed an npm package for calculating the median of an array with an **O(n)** average time complexity using the **Floyd-Rivest algorithm**.
 Achieved a **consistent 5.7x faster performance** compared to the most popular existing npm package, `median`.